agathebeucher/Inverse_design_silicon_photonic_devices/README.md

         - `Ìnverse_network_model.py`
         - `Inverse_network_train.py`

-## GOAL
+## PROJECT OVERVIEW

-The goal of the project is to predict four design parameters of a nanosilicon waveguide based on a desired effective index value.
+this project for nanoPhotonics design optimization involves developing a feedforward neural network and a genetic algorithm to optimize the design of nanophotonic silicon devices.
+This tool aims to predict and tune the design parameters of a naniphtonic structure effective based on a specified refractive index at a given wavelength.
-To get started, follow the instructions below :*

 ## GETTING STARTED ON YOUR MACHINE

 You can find the raw dataset from this [link](https://drive.google.com/file/d/1MrYbl_xirYWJZCTmyr7kOeqM50SCQTUO/view?usp=sharing), you can download it and place the dowloaded dataset in a "data" folder at the root folder and make sure the unzip file is named "NN_training_combine_new.csv", but you won't need it to run the rest :